-The song being played when Schindler enters the night club and meets all of the Nazi officials is called "Por Una Cabeza".
-The same song is played as the tango in the films True Lies (1994) and Scent of a Woman (1992).
+The song being played when Schindler enters the nightclub and meets all of the Nazi officials is called "Por Una Cabeza".
+The same song is played as the tango in True Lies (1994) and Scent of a Woman (1992).

 Billy Wilder contributed to the first draft of the screenplay.
 Wilder had many relatives who died in the Holocaust, and tried to convince Steven Spielberg to let him direct the film.
 Spielberg was already prepared to shoot the film in Poland, and turned it down.

-During the list scene, there was an exchange between Itzhak Stern (Ben Kingsley) and Oskar Schindler (Liam Neeson) that goes as: Stern- "How many cigarettes do you smoke?"
-Schindler- "Too many".
-This exchange was taken directly from a real-life exchange between Edward the Duke of Windsor and his physician (Edward was asked the exact question) weeks before his death in 1972.
+During the list scene, there was an exchange between Itzhak Stern and Oskar Schindler.
+Stern--"How many cigarettes do you smoke?"
+Schindler--"Too many".
+This was taken directly from a real-life exchange between Edward the Duke of Windsor and his physician (Edward was asked the exact question) weeks before his death in 1972.

 One of two films where Ralph Fiennes and Liam Neeson's characters pretend to be allies of each other while making separate schemes for themselves.
-In here, Neeson's character wants to save people from death while in Clash of the Titans (2010) Fiennes character wants to destroy people.
+Here, Neeson's character wants to save people from death, while in Clash of the Titans (2010), Fiennes character wants to destroy people.

-The first war film to win the Academy Award for Best Picture Oscar since Platoon (1986), a gap of seven years.
-The first predominantly black-and-white war film to be nominated for the Academy Award for Best Picture Oscar since The Longest Day (1962), a gap of thirty-one years.
-The first predominantly black-and-white World War II war film to win the Academy Award for Best Picture Oscar since From Here to Eternity (1953), a gap of forty years.
-Other black-and-white World War II war films which have won the Academy Award for Best Picture Oscar include Mrs. Miniver (1942); Casablanca (1942) and The Best Years of Our Lives (1946).
-As such, "Schindler's List" is the fifth black-and-white World War II war film to win the Academy Award for Best Picture Oscar.
-The first World War II film to win the Academy Award for Best Picture Oscar since Patton (1970), a gap of twenty-three years.
-The first World War II film to be nominated for the Academy Award for Best Picture Oscar since John Boorman's Hope and Glory (1987), a gap of six years.
-The first predominantly black-and-white film to win the Academy Award for Best Picture Oscar since The Apartment (1960), a gap of thirty-three years.
-The first war film to be nominated for the Academy Award for Best Picture Oscar since Born on the Fourth of July (1989), a gap of four years.
-The first predominantly black-and-white film to be nominated for the Academy Award for Best Picture Oscar since both The Elephant Man (1980) and Raging Bull (1980), a gap of thirteen years.
-The first Steven Spielberg war film to be nominated for the Academy Award for Best Picture since Raiders of the Lost Ark (1981), a gap of twelve years.
-The first Spielberg war film since Indiana Jones and the Last Crusade (1989), a gap of four years.
+This is the first war film to win the Academy Award for Best Picture Oscar since Platoon (1986), the first predominantly black-and-white war film to be nominated for the Academy Award for Best Picture Oscar since The Longest Day (1962) and the first predominantly black-and-white World War II war film to win the Academy Award for Best Picture Oscar since From Here to Eternity (1953), a gap of forty years.
+It is also the fifth black-and-white World War II war film to win the Academy Award for Best Picture Oscar, the first World War II film to win the Academy Award for Best Picture Oscar since Patton (1970), the first World War II film to be nominated for the Academy Award for Best Picture Oscar since John Boorman's Hope and Glory (1987), the first predominantly black-and-white film to win the Academy Award for Best Picture Oscar since The Apartment (1960), the first war film to be nominated for the Academy Award for Best Picture Oscar since Born on the Fourth of July (1989), the first predominantly black-and-white film to be nominated for the Academy Award for Best Picture Oscar since both The Elephant Man (1980) and Raging Bull (1980).
+It is the first Steven Spielberg war film to be nominated for the Academy Award for Best Picture since Indiana Jones and the Last Crusade (1989); the first was Raiders of the Lost Ark (1981).

 The trivia items below may give away important plot points.

-The ending of real life survivors visiting Schindler's grave was not in the script.
+The ending of real-life survivors visiting Oskar Schindler's grave was not in the script.
 Steven Spielberg had the idea in the middle of filming, Locating the survivors and arranging the gathering on short notice was a challenge.

 There is a Jewish tradition that when one visits a grave, one leaves a small stone on the marker as a sign of respect.
 This explains the epilogue where the cast and the Schindlerjuden cover Oskar Schindler's grave with stones.

-According to Czech filmmaker Juraj Herz, the scene where a group of women confuse a shower for a gas chamber was taken direct from his own The Night Overtake Me (1986) shot for shot.
+According to Czech filmmaker Juraj Herz, the scene where a group of women confuse a shower for a gas chamber was taken direct from his own Zastihla me noc (1986) shot for shot.
 Herz wanted to sue but he couldn't come up with the money to fund it.